sfackler/rust-postgres/README.md

 try!(trans.finish());
 ```
-The transaction will be active until the `PostgresTransaction` object falls out
+The transaction will be active until the `Transaction` object falls out
 of scope.
 A transaction will roll back by default.
 Nested transactions are
 supported via savepoints.